harendra-shakya/Bankist-App/README.md

 You can send money, request for loan, sort transactions, keep track of your transactions with dates.

-Note: Remember you can only use 'hs' and 'br' id while login or sendind money.
+Note: Remember you can only use 'hs' or 'br' id while login or sendind money.
 And use id for sending money other than you are logged in with.

 Note: Remember be active while using your account or the timer will log you out